regebro/moving-big-projects/moving-big-projects.rst

     This is you back in the stone age, and this is your framework.

-    You or your company created some Python application, and you did such a good job that it's still running!
+    You or your company created some Python application, and did such a good job that it's still running!

     It's probably a webapp and you are probably running it on some old version of maybe Web2py maybe Turbogears,